NVIDIA/cloudai/USER_GUIDE.md

 If the problem persists, please report the issue at [https://github.com/NVIDIA/cloudai/issues/new/choose](https://github.com/NVIDIA/cloudai/issues/new/choose).
 When you report an issue, ensure it is reproducible.
 Follow the issue template and provide any necessary details, such as the hash commit used, system settings, any changes in the schema files, and the command.

-### Test Template-Specific Troubleshooting Guides
+### Test Specific Troubleshooting Guides
-In addition to the general troubleshooting steps, this section provides specific troubleshooting guides for each test template used in CloudAI.
+In addition to the general troubleshooting steps, this section provides specific troubleshooting guides for each test used in CloudAI.
 These guides help you identify and resolve issues unique to each template.

 #### NeMo Launcher
 * If your run is not successful, please review the stderr and stdout files generated under the results directory.
 Within the output directory, locate the run directory, and under the run directory, you will find stderr files like log-nemo-megatron-run_[job_id].err.
 Please review these files for any meaningful error messages.